tgaillard1/multi-cloud-workshop/workshop1.md

 ### Phase 1: Add your service account credentials

 #### Git Hub Option
-First we will need to configure our GCP credentials in order for Jenkins to be able to access our code repository
+First we will need to configure our GCP credentials in order for Jenkins to be able to access our code repository and container registry

+First Credentials -- Source Reository
 1. In the Jenkins UI, Click “Credentials” on the left
 1. Click either of the “(global)” links (they both route to the same URL)
 1. Click “Add Credentials” on the left